stax76/Flow.Launcher.Plugin.Favorites/README.md

 different, it let's users define apps using a conf file, this has the great advantage getting clean results that are not cluttered with never used entries.

+The Favorites plugin is ideal for people that don't want to type much, my typical queries are most of the time only 2-3 character long, I enter rarely 4 or more characters.

 Also supported are:

 1. Files